rehive/docs/README.md

 ### Deployment:
 The deployment commands require the Invoke, Semver and PyYAML packages.

 To update the live deployment on kubernetes, run:
+(if already authenticated, skip the first two commands)
+> gcloud auth login
+> gcloud container clusters get-credentials hosting-cluster --zone us-west1-a --project zapgo-1273
 > inv deploy {config} {version_tag}

 where `{config}` is the value used for the release command above and `{version_tag}` is the version tag output by the release command.